 - support the achievement of Education for All (EFA);

 - provide global and regional leadership in education;

 - strengthen education systems worldwide from early childhood to the adult years; and

 - respond to contemporary global challenges through education.

-Educate A Child works with UNESCO to increase access and participation in primary schools for out of school children, with a particular focus on the Arab and Asia Pacific regions.
-Launched in 2012, the now complete EAC and UNESCO Iraq project targeted the enrolment of 30,000 out of school children over three years.
-In 2014, EAC and the UNESCO Asia Pacific Bureau for Education launched a project to strengthen education systems and enrol 50,000 out of school children in nine countries.
-In addition, in 2012, EAC and UNESCO concluded a broader institutional collaboration agreement focused on improving data collection, identifying bottlenecks and developing context appropriate results monitoring frameworks, policies and strategies aimed at reducing the number of out of school children in select countries.
+EAC works with UNESCO to increase access and participation in primary-level education for out of school children, with a particular focus on the Middle East Asia Pacific and South Asia regions.
+Launched in 2012, the successfully completed EAC and UNESCO Iraq project ultimately enrolled 37,353 OOSC over three years.
+In 2014, EAC and the UNESCO Asia Pacific Bureau for Education launched a project to strengthen education systems and enrol 50,000 OOSC in Lao PDR, Myanmar and Thailand and conduct policy advocacy in Cambodia, Indonesia, Malaysia, Philippines, Timor-Leste and Viet Nam.
+In 2017, EAC and UNESCO launched an education intervention to enrol 100,000 OOSC in Pakistan.
+In February 2018, EAC and UNESCO returned to Iraq to implement the second phase of their joint project to reach an additional 150,000 OOSC.

 In September 2012, the UN Secretary-General, Ban Ki-moon, launched with world leaders the Global Education First Initiative (GEFI) with the primary objective of elevating the profile of education on the international agenda, spurring renewed efforts by countries, and mobilising resources to realise Education for All (EFA).
 The Initiative prioritised three focus areas: putting every child in school; improving the quality of learning; and fostering global citizenship